 3. Inadequate Focus on Developing Communication Skills

 Many Indian graduates do not have good English language skills, and this is telling on their ability to find employment.
 Many universities and colleges in the country are taking various steps such as conducting workshops to remedy the situation, yet a lot more needs to be done.

 How Can These Problems Be Resolved?

 As a technology-enabled learning professional, I believe that the full potential of mobile learning (m-learning) needs to be harnessed to resolve these problems confronting the Indian higher education sector.
 Mobile devices have become an integral part of the contemporary Indian life, and there is no reason m-learning cannot be used to improve the quality of education in the country.
 Here are a few ideas to leverage the learning format.

 1. Deliver Pre-recorded Lectures on Mobile Devices

 The concept of using pre-recorded lectures, delivered by experts, to overcome the shortage of qualified teaching staff is nothing new.
-Many prestigious B-schools in the country are already delivering pre-recorded online lectures, and I feel that this model can be applied to higher educational institutions in the country.
+Many educational institutions in the country are delivering pre-recorded online lectures, and I feel that this model can be applied to higher educational institutions in the country.
 Smartphones and tablets are convenient platforms to access pre-recorded lectures and help use classroom time optimally.
 Consider the following scenario.

 An engineering college delivers pre-recorded lectures on Calculus and Solid Geometry on the mobile devices of its first semester students.
 The students “attend” the lectures at home and make a note of the doubts they have.
 A classroom session is held, every Wednesday, by the faculty member who has delivered the lectures.
 The students can use the session to clarify their doubts.